iPad 8 LTE Battery Replacement

 Step 42

-- Grab a pair of tweezers and gently pull the home button ribbon cable straight out of the ZIF connector.
-Take it slow and steady—you’ve got this!
+- Grab your tweezers and gently pull the home button ribbon cable straight out of the ZIF connector like a pro.

 Tools Used